JujuAdams/Snitch/README.md

 &nbsp;

 Snitch is a logging and crash handling tool that helps smooth the debugging process.
 Snitch allows you to capture crash information in a file on disk, as well as logging debug messages that the game creates.
-Additionally, the header for each log file contains a bunch of information about the player's machinem as well as details for the build of your game that they're running.
+Additionally, the header for each log file contains a bunch of information about the player's machine as well as details for the build of your game that they're running.
+Putting all this information together will greatly improve your chances of fixing bugs, especially bugs that have been discovered in the wild by players.

 Snitch has only four functions: